cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-or by using the placeholder constant:
+Or use the provided placeholder constant:

 </div>